Timthreetwelve/FreeSpace/FreeSpace/ReadMe.txt

 When FreeSpace is first run you will notice that the log file name has defaulted to FreeSpace.log on the desktop.
 Change the directory and filename to something that works for you.
 Below that on the left are drive types.
 Select each type that you wish to report on.
 To the right are options for how the log file is formatted.
-Select the number of decimal places, the format of the timestamp and if you want the timestamp surrounded by square brackets.
+Select the number of decimal places, the format of the timestamp, whether you want to use 1000^3 or 1024^3 to be used as the definition of GB, and if you want the timestamp surrounded by square brackets.

 The Log File menu contains an item to test the logging to check formatting, etc. There is also an entry to view the specified log file.